filthynobleman/slime-manifold/README.md

 # Slime Mold Simulation on Manifold Meshes

-This repository contains the code for computing a slime mold simulation on triangular manifold meshes.
+This repository contains the code for computing a slime mold simulation on triangular manifold meshes, as described in the manuscript *MoMaS: Mold Manifold Simulation for real-time procedural texturing* (a link will be added soon).

+> **Warning**
+> The code contained in this repository is only intended for the reproducibility of the manuscript.
+It is not intended for easy readability or cross-platform compilation.
+> _**The repository will be soon marked as deprecated and replaced with a definitive version.**_

 ## Installation